Gold River, British Columbia: Climate

 Gold River has a Marine west coast climate (Köppen climate classification Cfb).
 With warm dry summers and mild rainy winters, during the winter constant Low Pressure Systems moving off of the Pacific Ocean causes winter to be the wettest season.
 Most precipitation falls as rain year round but snow is not uncommon in the winter months averaging 118 cm but does not usually stay long.
 Summers are warm with an average summer temperate of 17.6 C in July, although afternoon shade temperatures exceeding 30 C are not uncommon in summer.
 This is due to the community being located inland surrounded by mountains, causing Adiabatic heating to occur giving Gold River its own microclimate.
 The summer months are also the driest of the year with only 55.4 mm of rain in July compared to 481.9 mm in November.
 The average rainfall all year is 2846.7 mm making the west coast of Vancouver Island the wettest place in Canada.

 The record high recorded for the village was 41.5 C recorded on July 28, 2009.
-That record high, however, was shattered during the 2021 Western North America heat wave.
-A weather station at Ray Watkins Elementary school recorded a new record high of 42.1 C on June 27, which was blown away the next day when the temperature reached 43.7 C on June 28 which is the current record as it stands for the village.
+That record high, however, was eclipsed during the 2021 Western North America heat wave.
+A weather station at Ray Watkins Elementary school recorded a new record high of 42.1 C on June 27, which was again eclipsed the next day when the temperature reached 43.7 C on June 28 which is the current record as it stands for the village.
+Gold River also currently holds the hottest known temperature on the island for the month of August when the same station at Ray Watkins recorded a temperature of 40.8 C on August 12 that same year.
 The record low was -19 C recorded on January 28, 1980.